Donate Now!

 Dr. Marina Ulanova

-Actively recruiting up to two students for the 2022-2023 year.
+Actively recruiting up to two students.

 Project: Risk factors for vaccine-preventable bacterial infections in adults.
 In Canada, vaccination against diseases caused by encapsulated bacterial pathogens Streptococcus pneumoniae, Neisseria meningitidis and Haemophilus influenzae type b is provided via the publicly funded immunization program, mostly targeting children, with some vaccines targeting adult groups of risk.
 Pediatric immunization provides protection to unimmunized populations via herd immunity.
 However, serious infections still cause substantial morbidity and mortality.